Wolverine's 7 Greatest Costumes

 Several times we’ve seen Logan in his “old man” look—starting with the iconic “Days of Future Past” storyline, where older versions of the X-Men fought a losing battle against the Sentinels.
 The jacket-wearing hero met his end while facing down the robotic enemy.

 In OLD MAN LOGAN, our aged hero once again faces a different set of impossible odds, and his grizzled look matches the landscape of the broken Marvel Universe he originally came from.
-While the former X-23 has yet to appear in her elderly form, no doubt an inevitable “Old Lady Laura” story will one day reveal what she might look like in the far future.
-Maybe it’ll include a brown jacket.

 The Hype Box